Undergraduate Student Experiences

 Below, you’ll find information about the Study Abroad process, including the rules regarding study abroad courses counting towards the Economics major.

 Step 1: Identify a program that interests you.

-Your starting point in identifying a program is the Cornell Abroad Website.
+Your starting point in identifying a program is the Office of Global Learning website.
 There, you will find information about Study Abroad in general and about specific programs.
 As you consider programs, make sure you are following the Study Abroad Guidelines for Arts & Sciences.

 Step 2: Make your application